Robonon/Portfolio-monorepo/infra/readme.md

-├── infra/                        # Terraform (cloud + cluster)
-│   ├── global/                   # org-level resources (DNS, accounts, S3 buckets)
+├── infra/                        # Clusters and resources outside the cluster
-│   ├── envs/
-│   │   ├── dev/
-│   │   ├── staging/
-│   │   └── prod/
-│   └── modules/                  # Terraform reusable modules